-As the weather cools the warming spices of winter begin to fill the air and wrap us in their rich scents.
+As the weather cools the warming spices of fall fill the air and wrap us in their rich scents.
 One of my favorites is cinnamon.
-When you purchase cinnamon essential oil you often see cinnamon bark and cinnamon leaf and since they have the same botanical name you may wonder are they the same thing?
+When you purchase cinnamon essential oil you may see cinnamon bark and cinnamon leaf and since they have the same botanical name you may wonder are they interchangable?

-Although these oils are both derived from the same plant (Cinnamomum zeylanicum) and both are good at fighting germs, are warming, and offer anti-spasmodic properties, they vary significantly in their oil chemistry.
+Although these oils are both derived from the same plant (Cinnamomum zeylanicum) and both are good at fighting germs, are warming, and offer anti-spasmodic properties, they vary significantly in their oil chemistry and dermal limits.

-Eugenol has many beneficial properties.
-Cinnamon leaf oil (which is rich in eugenol) is anti-viral, anti-bacterial, anti-oxidant, and anti-fungal.
-Eugenol also has analgesic properties and has been shown to soothe aches for up to four hours.
+Eugenol rich cinnamon leaf offers anti-viral, anti-bacterial, anti-oxidant, and anti-fungal benefits.
+Eugenol also has analgesic properties and has been shown to soothe aches for up to four hours and is used dentistry.
 It also has anti-inflammatory, anti-spasmodic, and neuro-protective properties.
-Eugenol has been studied/researched more throughly than cinnamaldehyde.

-Since phenols can be irritating, eugenol rich oils such as cinnamon leaf oil must be used with care.
+Since phenols such as eugenol can be irritating, eugenol rich oils such as cinnamon leaf oil must be used with care.
 It should be diluted well if used in a topical application.
 Tisserand & Young ("Essential Oil Safety") recommend a maximal dermal use of 0.6%- 1% (2 -5 drops per ounce of carrier).
 Other sources recommend no higher than 0.5% topically (2-3 drops per oz).
 Cinnamon leaf can be used as a potent antimicrobial in a diffuser blend and in very small amounts, well diluted topically.
 Phenols are potent and should be used with respect!

 Cinnamon bark is aldehyde rich.
 It has been shown to be effective against E. Coli, Candida albicans, and S. aureus.
 Cinnamon bark has proven useful for gastrointestinal issues.
 It has been used to calm spasms, soothe nausea, stimulate appetite, and soothe aches associated with colds and flu.

-Being aldehyde rich it can also be very skin irritating and must be well diluted and used with care when diffused.
-Tisserand & Young recommend a maximum dermal dose of 0.05% (about 1 drop in 40 mls based an aldehyde content of 75.7%).
+However being aldehyde rich it can also be very skin irritating and must be well diluted and used with care when diffused.
+Tisserand & Young recommend a maximum dermal dose of 0.05% (about 1 drop in 40 mls or 1.35 oz based an aldehyde content of 75.7%).
 It is NOT recommended for use during pregnancy or around children under five.
 Given its low dermal limit, great care must be taken if used topically.

 It's interesting how essential oils derived from different plant parts of the same species can vary.
 Both oils would be great in diffuser blends to fight germs but each fight germs a little differently.
 Cinnamon leaf has been shown to be effective at soothing aches (eugenol has been shown to fight pain up to 4 hours) and cinnamon bark is useful for digestive issues.
 Both are powerful oils that can be very helpful during the fall and winter months and both must be used with caution due to their potential to irritate the skin and mucus membranes.